Error-coding/Kissat_hyperparamoptimization/README.md

 # Kissat_hyperparamoptimization
 Bachelor Thesis
-An environment to optimize hyperparameters with Sparkle
+An environment to optimize Kissat hyperparameters with Sparkle.
+Kissat is a SAT solver developed by Armin Biere.